victoria-maple/resources/rules.md

    item).
 5. You may not make use of Cash Shop “Weather” effects that grant game-mechanical benefits, e\.g.
 WATK/MATK/WDEF/etc. buffs.
+    - **Clarification:** This rule still applies even if someone else uses the item.
 6. You may not receive leech, from anyone (vicloc or not), for any price (including zero).
 7. You may not HP wash nor MP wash.
 Obviously you can still “bloodwash” (add AP